Skip to main content

 • Boolean: if the operands have type Boolean, then the values must be the same boolean value.
 Both operands will have type Boolean due to the static typing rules.

-• Unsigned Integer: if the operands have unsigned integer types, then the integer values must be equal.
+• Uint: if the operands have unsigned integer types, then the integer values must be equal.
 Both operands will have unsigned integer types due to the static typing rules.

 • Field: if either operand has type Field, then the integer values of the operands must be equal.
 Both operands will have numeric (Field or unsigned integer) types due to the static typing rules.